OpenDevICON/opendevicon/docs/scoreMethods.md

 ## Eventlog Methods
 Eventlogs are dummy methods without any body.
 They are used to provide information about the output of the transaction through their arguments.
 They are called within SCORE codes during the execution of a transaction to include custom event logs in its **TxResult** as event logs.

-**FundTransfer Eventlog**
-This method is used to show any transfer of ICX inside the SCORE.
+**FundTransfer Eventlog**:- This method is used to show any transfer of ICX inside the SCORE.

 ```py
 @eventlog(indexed=2)
     def FundTransfer(self, recipient: Address, amount: int, note: str):
         pass
 ```
-**PayoutAmount Eventlog**
-This method is used to provide the payout information in case the user wins.
+**PayoutAmount Eventlog**:- This method is used to provide the payout information in case the user wins.

 ```py
 @eventlog(indexed=3)
     def PayoutAmount(self, payout: int, main_bet_payout: int, side_bet_payout: int):
         pass
 ```
-**BetResult Eventlog**
-This method is used to show the winning number.
+**BetResult Eventlog**:- This method is used to show the winning number.
 ```py
 @eventlog(indexed=1)
     def BetResult(self, spin: str, winningNumber: int):